-The WhisperLite™ International Stove is easily my favorite all-around stove.
-I’ll take it car camping, backpacking, and most commonly, expeditions in Antarctica.
-It’s reliable and field-repairable, and has roughly the same BTU output as the XGK EX.
+The WhisperLite International Stove is easily my favorite all-around stove.
+I’ll take it car camping, backpacking, and most commonly, on expeditions in Antarctica.
+It’s reliable, field-repairable and has roughly the same BTU output as the MSR XGK EX stove.
 It is one of the most amazing feats of modern outdoor product engineering, but ironically, it’s a stove that has been around for over 30 years with surprisingly few changes.
-Still, small improvements over the years—stamped steel legs, Shaker Jet for cleaning—have made it super reliable and easy to use and repair.
+Still, small improvements over the years, like stamped steel legs and a Shaker Jet for cleaning, have made it super reliable and easy to use and repair in the field.

-Types of trips: expeditions, longer climbing/hiking trips, extended canoe/kayak trips.
+Types of trips: Expeditions, longer climbing/hiking trips, extended canoe/kayak trips

 Example location: Summer in Antarctica

-Best Expedition Stove XGK™ EX Stove
+Best Expedition Stove: XGK™ EX Stove

-Types of trips: expeditions, extreme winter camping, base camp
+Types of trips: Expeditions, extreme winter camping, base camp

 Example location: Polar Training Course – Lake Winnipeg